 Service life: methodology and guideline

-The service life is the phase between point of sell and point of recycling.
+The service life is the phase between point of sale and point of recycling.
 Precisely assessing these values for each region may present further challenges, underscoring the need for flexibility and regional adaptation in their definition and application.